 Calculate Your ...

 Consumer Expenditure Survey (CE): This survey is conducted by the U.S Bureau of Labor Statistics and is the basis for the results calculated by the budget percentages average calculator.
-Specifically, the calculator uses a combination of Table 2.
-Income before taxes: Average annual expenditures and characteristics, Consumer Expenditure Survey, 2012 and Table 2301.
-Higher income before taxes: Average annual expenditures and characteristics, Consumer Expenditure Survey, 2012.
+Specifically, the calculator uses a combination of Table 1202.
+Income before taxes: Annual expenditure means, shares, standard errors, and coefficient of variation, Consumer Expenditure Survey, 2013 and Table 2301.
+Higher income before taxes: Annual expenditure means, shares, standard errors, and coefficient of variation, Consumer Expenditure Survey, 2013.

 Before tax annual income: Enter your annual before-tax household income.
 The calculator will automatically look up the appropriate average budgeting percentages and dollar amounts for your income level.

 Budget detail level: Select the level of budget detail you would like to display on this page.
 A level 1 will only list the 14 main survey categories, whereas a level 4 will display all 97 budget line items contained in the Consumer Expenditure Survey.
 You can change the detail level before or after calculating the budgeting percentages and average expenses, and as often as you like.

 Period: Select whether you want the chart populated with monthly or annual amounts.
 You can change the reporting period before or after calculating the budgeting percentages and average expenses, and as often as you like.

 Total average annual expenditures: This is the average annual expenditures for the income bracket your entered income falls into.